integrii/flaggy/README.md

 - Optional but default version output with `-v` or `--version`
 - Optional but default help output with `-h` or `--help`
 - Optional but default help output when any invalid or unknown parameter is passed
+- It's _fast_.
+All flag and subcommand parsing takes less than `1ms` in most programs.

 # Example Help Output